iGW-TU-Dresden/CFPy/README.md

 - Files: none
 - Description:
     + like example EX03 but with some additions (i.e., making the pyKasso-generated network quasi-3D and validating a network with two node planes)

+## Example 8
+- Notebook: EX08_stochastic_pyKasso_FloPy_II.ipynb
+- Files: CFPy_EX08_RUN
+- Description:
+    + like example EX02 but more streamlined with less additional functions (more straightforward application of CFPy)

 ## NOTE
 To run the examples, make sure that the `CFPy` package directory (the `CFPy` folder) is inside the example directory or that `CFPy` is installed as a package in the active environment.